Mrutyunjay01/ML-DS-DL-RL-CV-NLP-ETC-Resources-Compilation/README.md

 ## Old Track
 -> My previous ML learning track which consists of several algorithms and their applicatoins on certain datasets.

-**It is not a project rather a source for a lot many things in the world of Computing!**
+**It is not a project rather a source for a lot many things in the world of Machine Learning!**